ananay-gupta/Payment-Integration/README.md

 # Payment Integration

-# Third Party Pament Integration using Razorpay
+# Third Party Payment Integration using Razorpay

 This site is just a small working model implementing third party payment integration using Razorpay which is triggered by a small donate button.